thawkin3/tdd-for-ui-demo/README.md

 11. Refactor your code to line up the form inputs in nice columns (note that the tests continue to pass during our refactor!)
 12. Write a test that looks for a submit button (fails)
 13. Render a submit button (passes)
+14. Refactor your code to center the form on the page and place it in a bordered box (note that the tests continue to pass during our refactor!)